Tampa Bay Campus Guide

-I would like to take this opportunity to extend my personal welcome to you as a student at Springfield College Milwaukee.
+I would like to take this opportunity to extend my personal welcome to you as a student at Springfield College Tampa Bay.

-At the Milwaukee campus, you are treated with respect for your life, work, family, and community and life experiences.
+At the Tampa Bay campus you are treated with respect for your life, work, family, and community and life experiences.
 The sharing of these experiences with your fellow students and faculty increases total awareness and critical thinking, which is the key to our program’s success.
 Open, ongoing, and authentic dialogue is the foundation of our educational approach.

-The willingness to assist you in succeeding in your educational endeavors is sincerely shared by all the faculty and staff at Springfield College Milwaukee.
+The willingness to assist you in succeeding with your educational endeavors is sincerely shared by all the faculty and staff at Springfield College Tampa Bay.
 We look forward to providing the very best learning environment for you throughout your Springfield College experience.